The Complete Guide To Surfing Bali’s East Coast

 Klotok

 On the south side of the point at Klotok, there is a short left-hander that barrels over shallow rocks.
-This wave is usually empty as most surfers prefer to keep their fins attached to their surfboards.
-Given the rocks on the inside, this is a high tide only and advanced surfers’ only wave.
+This wave is usually empty, as most surfers prefer to keep their fins attached to their surfboards.
+Given the rocks on the inside, this is a high-tide-only and advanced surfers’ only wave.

-Padang Bai Harbor
+Padang Bai Harbour

 Jasri

-Jasri is a stunning right pointbreak that is a world-class wave under the right conditions.
-It is incredibly beautiful with clear water and views of Mt.
-Agung in the not-too-far distance.
-The lineup is frequented by turtles and plenty of sea life.
-The wave requires a mid-tide and a big swell to form long fast lines with several turn sections and a barrel mid-wave.
-Like other waves in the area, a high tide will ruin the wave due to the backwash off the walking path.
-Entry and exits are tricky as you must hobble over the various-sized cobblestones and rocks to get past the closeout into deep water, once you are out, the current takes you to the lineup.
-Jasri has become popular with surf schools, particularly when other areas are too big..
+Jasri is a stunning right point break that is a world-class wave under the right conditions.
+It is incredibly beautiful, with clear water and views of Mount Agung in the not-too-far distance, and the lineup is frequented by turtles and plenty of sea life.
+The wave requires a mid-tide and a big swell to form long, fast lines with several turn sections and a barrel mid-wave.
+Like other waves in the area, a high tide will ruin the wave due to backwash off the walking path.
+Entry and exit are tricky, as you must hobble over the various-sized cobblestones and rocks to get past the closeout into deep water; once you are out, the current takes you to the lineup.
+Jasri has become popular with surf schools, particularly when other areas are too big.
+Peculiarly, there used to be a “local time”, when only Indonesians local to Jasri were allowed to surf.
+This was aggressively enforced until the government intervened and outlawed the practice.
+The vibe is friendly now, and it is a great place to spend the day.

 Can beginners surf the East Coast?